Teksta versija

 2) at least one of the exclusion provisions referred to in Section 22 of this Law applies to the project applicant.

 Section 26.
-Decision to Prohibit to Participate Temporarily in Project Application Selection
+Decision to Prohibit to Temporarily Participate in Project Application Selection

 1) has knowingly provided false information that is essential for the evaluation of the project application;